CryptalDash (CRD) Market Capitalization Achieves $6.62 Million

-CryptalDash (CRD) traded flat against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on April 21st.
-One CryptalDash coin can now be purchased for about $0.0066 or 0.00000017 BTC on major exchanges.
-Over the last week, CryptalDash has traded flat against the U.S. dollar.
-CryptalDash has a total market cap of $6.62 million and approximately $402.00 worth of CryptalDash was traded on exchanges in the last 24 hours.
+CryptalDash (CRD) traded flat against the dollar during the one day period ending at 11:00 AM ET on April 24th.
+CryptalDash has a market cap of $6.62 million and $402.00 worth of CryptalDash was traded on exchanges in the last day.
+One CryptalDash coin can currently be bought for approximately $0.0066 or 0.00000017 BTC on exchanges.
+During the last week, CryptalDash has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.